adriabellak/Projects/README.md

 URL: https://aabellakuri-sps-spring21.uc.r.appspot.com/index.html

 ## Foodies Mutual Aid
 This is a team project created during my participation in Google's SPS Program in spring of 2021.
-It's a website dedicated to help people find food, allowing them to filter the information by city and send their own submissions
+It's a website dedicated to help people find food, allowing them to filter the information by city and send their own submissions. <br>
 URL: http://spring21-sps-31.uc.r.appspot.com/

 ## CSV Database Query